KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

     Euler’s Totient function Φ(n) for an input n is the count of numbers in {1, 2, 3, …, n-1} that are relatively prime to n, i.e., the numbers whose GCD (Greatest
     Common Divisor) with n is 1.
     The idea is based on Euler’s product formula:-
+    In this formula p is distinct prime factors.
     ![image](https://github.com/KishanRaj0007/Competitive-Programming/assets/142702439/1c7b8b84-b31c-4bef-b8f6-3e96d3afcc64)
     ```cpp
     int phi(int n)